 • For a relaxing colorful getaway, we have several gentle walks you can take along the French Broad River or the Laurel River.
 And, while the Blue Ridge Parkway is only 30 minutes away and beautiful in the fall, there are some scenic mountain drives which are equally beautiful, much less crowded, and offer a taste of Appalachian culture with old tobacco barns, beautiful farms, scenic overlooks, and tumbling waterfalls.
 After a relaxing day you can enjoy a massage or a soak in a hot mineral bath and have dinner at one of the restaurants in town.

 • For the more adventuresome fall color seekers, a rafting trip down the French Broad River can be arranged where the scintillating water and glorious color is awesome.
 Horseback riding at Sandy Bottom Trail Rides in the fall season offers spectacular ridge top views with bright colors in addition to rides through dense forests.
-The hiking is exceptional whether you hike on a section of the Appalachian Trail, Jack Branch with it’s long views of the French Broad River from 300-feet above, or Lovers Leap Trail overlooking Hot Springs.
+The hiking is exceptional whether you explore a section of the Appalachian Trail, summit the Rich Mountain Fire Tower, or spend an hour on the Lovers Leap Trail overlooking Hot Springs.

 • If a romantic fall getaway is what you have in mind, Hot Springs is the place.
 A romantic picnic lunch on 4,629-foot Max Patch with its incredible, as-far-as-the-eye-can-see fall color views is a great starter.
 Or perhaps a leisurely stroll along the Laurel River.
 A soak in hot mineral springs is certain to bring out the romance followed by a couples massage.
 Then a leisurely dinner at one of our several eateries.

-The local art emporium at the ArtiSUN Gallery is a must for area crafts, a warm latte or delicious handcrafted ice cream.
-Inside the gallery is a wine shop, Mountain Vino, with an impressive selection.
-Round the corner onto Bridge Street to find the fun and eclectic Bluff Mountain Outfitters.
+The local art emporium at the Artisun Gallery is a must for area crafts, a warm latte or delicious handcrafted ice cream.
+Round the corner onto Bridge Street to find Vaste Riviere Provisions and Bluff Mountain Outfitters.
 Continue up the street to Gentry Hardware where Keith Gentry sells hardware, old fashioned candy, and select household items.
 Stop by the Welcome Center and check out the exhibits of local history and things to do in the area.
-Don’t forget to swing by Hazelwood House Gift Shop on S. Spring St.
+Don’t forget to swing by Hazelwood House Gift Shop on S. Spring St. Further up the road, Tobacco Road, Sarajo’s Station, and Hillbilly Market have a nice selection of food, drinks and gifts.

 Take in the Fall Color with a Short Day-Trip